Campaign of the Month: August 2014

 The Children of Judas take their name from the legend that all progeny of the traitor Judas were red-headed and cursed to live as vampires.
 The Settites prize red hair and all family members dye their hair red with henna.

 Khay’tall, the high priest of the Settites, was the first of his brood to be welcomed to the city.
 Before the fifth century AD, the city had been off-limits to his clan.
-Michael took immediate responsibility for him. this touched off furious infighting among the Triumverate, which threatened the peace of the city for several nights.
+Michael took immediate responsibility for him.
+This touched off furious infighting among the Triumverate, which threatened the peace of the city for several nights.
 Then, all went quiet.
 Soon afterward, the Patriarch announced that the charter of the Settites as an official Scion family under the Toreador, supported grudgingly by Antonius and by the abstention of the Dracon.
 The Cainites of the city were stunned.

 Since then, the Children of Judas, though they hold no official duties in the Dream, have proven to be a constant foil for all of New Rome’s vampires.
-Their priary interest lies in the nurturing of mortal vices, but they also enjoy playing games of intrigue in Cainite courts and halls of worship.
+Their primary interest lies in the nurturing of mortal vices, but they also enjoy playing games of intrigue in Cainite courts and halls of worship.
 The Settites have manipulated human pawns to thwart the various Antonian plans, corrupted assorted members of the monastic orders to upset the Obertus, and wreaked havoc on the Church of Constantinople just to accentuate the ineptitude of the Magnus Orthodox family.

 The hardest hit of the Cainites, however, have been the Michaelites, whom the Children of Judas take particular pleasure in upsetting.
 Great artists have been lost to wine and hashish, writers overwhelmed in their indulgences, and works of beauty tarnished by last minute changes suggested by Settite patrons.
 At one time Michael had the presence of mind to undo the damage of his unlikely guests, and so a great dance, or perhaps a passion play, of good versus evil, purity and sin, took place within the walls of the Queen of Cities.
 However, as Michael’s grip on reality slipped, and the call of torpor strengthened, so did his advantage in this moral game of chess.

 What upsets the city’s Cainites most is the fact that the Settites seem to engage in their actions for the sheer malicious pleasure of it.
-The Children are thoroughly entrenched in Byzantine society, and the influence that they can choose to asset over the mortal populace is staggering, even moreso because unlike their Trinity counterparts, they are completely united behind their master.
+The Children are thoroughly entrenched in Byzantine society, and the influence that they can choose to assert over the mortal populace is staggering, even more so because unlike their Trinity counterparts, they are completely united behind their master.
 Khay’tall is their dark father, Sarrasine is the favoured son, and all follow suit because they know that they can’t keep up with either of them.

 A PARTIAL ROSTER OF THE CHILDREN OF JUDAS (who most frequently inhabit the city)

-- A number of Children of Judas, such as Marzuq, Serpent of Rum (8th gen. Childe of Sarrasine, e. early 11th century CE), Georgios of Smyrna, purveyor of forbidden delights (7th gen. Childe of Khay’tall, e. early 9th century CE) and his piratical childe, Gaston (8th gen. Childe of Georgios, e. mid 11th century CE); travels the ports of the empire and as far as afield as the Holy Land, North Africa and Marseilles, expanding Khaytall’s corruption and doctrines.
-Spends about 3 months each year in the city.
+- A number of Children of Judas, such as Marzuq, Serpent of Rum (8th gen. Childe of Sarrasine, e. early 11th century CE), Georgios of Smyrna, purveyor of forbidden delights (7th gen. Childe of Khay’tall, e. early 9th century CE) and his piratical childe, Gaston (8th gen. Childe of Georgios, e. mid 11th century CE); travel the ports of the empire and as far as afield as the Holy Land, North Africa and Marseilles, expanding Khaytall’s corruption and doctrines.
+Each spends about 3 months each year in the city.

 RELATIONS WITH OTHER FAMILIES

 The strongest rivalry, however, exists between the Children of Judas and the Michaelites.
 The Settites have taken it upon themselves to test the Toreador the hardest because they are all childer of the Patriarch.
 Since the Michaelites have already largely succumbed to either their influences or the mad veneration of the Patriarch himself, Khay’tall has chosen to strike at their Achilles’ heel, their stable of mortal artists, to add insult to their injury.
+The creation of a new fellowship of Reformed Michaelites, who seek to return their brothers and sisters to the original mission of the Trinity family, has been taken as a pleasant challenge and change of affairs for the Settites, who were beginning to grow bored with the ease of their success.

 Despite their protestations of innocence, Bishop Alfonzo and his Narsene Lasombra are now also actively working to subsume the Settite power base in their territory, and a number of very useful pawns of Khay’tall and Sarrasine have been found murdered since AD 1196.
 Where subtle-handed manipulation, blackmail and addiction once served to keep the mortals under their control, the Children of Judas have been forced to rely more heavily on Dominate, Blood Oaths and threats of murder to keep their thralls in check.
 The Children of Judas and the Narsene Lasombra continue to maintain relations, but they are by no means cordial as they were in the past.